RapidSoftwareSolutions/Marketplace-Imagga-Package/README.md

 | secret   | credentials| API secret.
 | imageFile| File       | Uploaded image.

-## Imagga.categorizationsImageByUrl
+## Imagga.getImageCategoriesByUrl
-By sending image url and categorizerId from getAllCategoriez endpoint to the categorizationsImage endpoint you can get a list of many categorizers.
+By sending image url and categorizerId from getAllCategoriez endpoint to this endpoint you can get a list of many categorizers.

 | Field        | Type       | Description
 |--------------|------------|----------